Ari-Smith-Research/Ari-Smith-Research.github.io/research-interests.md

   - In conjunction with Foucauldian perspectives on Power and the Subject
 - Applied Inverse Optimization
 - Sociotechnical Infrastructurings of Fairness and Democratic Theory
-  - Discourses surrounding Gerrymandering, quanitification of fairness, and distributions of agency
+  - Material-Discursive practices that engage concepts of Gerrymandering, the quantification of fairness, and redistribution of agency